P. E. de Josselin de Jong: Ideas

 The principles adopted by Patrick have been classified under four headings namely, Kinship, Insular South-East Asia, Political Myths and Cultural anthropology, which are not considered “mutually exclusive” but do overlap.
 Gingrich and Fox (2002) state that J.P.B. identified four elements that constitute a structural core within the field of ethnological study, including circulating connubium, double unilineality, dual symbolic classification, and resilience from foreign cultural influences.

 In his long and distinguished career, Patrick de Josselin de Jong continued the structural anthropology of his predecessor, invigorating it with Levi-Straussian ideas on structural transformations within Fields of Anthropological Study.
 His career contribution was succinctly hailed with the words “continuation and innovation,” which view was upheld by his senior colleague G.W.
 Locher who stated that “he is the independent continuator of the Leiden tradition; critical and creative”.

 Professional organizations

 On May 22, 1947, he gave his first speech at the Ethnological Society W.D.O.

 In 1961, he was made an honorary member of Royal Asiatic Society.
 He was an Honorary Fellow of the Royal Anthropological Institute of Great Britain and Ireland (RAI) since 1972, and a member of the Royal Netherlands Academy of Arts and Sciences since 1974.

-Personal life
+Awards and honours

 In April 1986, he was made Knight of the Order of the Netherlands Lion.
 He was also decorated for his wartime activities as Verzetsherdenkingskruis award.

+Death

 De Josselin de Jong died in Oegstgeest on January 1, 1999.